A word from the coach

 Disc golf has been around for decades.
 But in many ways it still appears young.
 There is very little research done on the subject, and the theory of the sport remains a moving target.
 As a result, disc golf coaching is still largely based on opinions and assumptions.

-Danny Lindahl, one of YouTube's disc golf pioneers has made the long journey from "pulling on a straight line" to "spinning and throwing".
-New wave evangelists, such as Ezra Aderhold and Jaani Länsiö, and the fresh approach of Overthrow Disc Golf and Sling Shot Disc Golf make me believe we are at the brink of broader understanding of disc golf technique.
+Danny Lindahl, one of YouTube's disc golf pioneers has made the long journey from "pulling on a straight line" to "spinning and throwing" and beyond.
+New wave evangelists, such as Ezra Aderhold and Jaani Länsiö, and the fresh approach of Overthrow Disc Golf and Slingshot Disc Golf make me believe we are at the brink of broader understanding of disc golf technique.

 The most common problem in disc golf coaching right now, and form work in general, lies in the teaching and learning methods.
-People attempt to change the throw as a whole by viewing an example and telling them(selves) to "throw more like that".
-This approach is problematic for many reasons.
+People attempt to change the throw as a whole by viewing examples and telling them(selves) to "throw more like that" and to "throw less like this".
+This approach is problematic for several reasons.

 Applying instructions and examples directly into your throw brings control and thought processes where they don't belong.
 Executing a throw is supposed to be highly automatic.
-Trying to control your throw while you are doing it is hard, frustrating and even detrimental.
+Trying to control your throw while you are doing it is hard, frustrating and it can make things worse.

 In Heittamaan.fi method, movements that make up the throw are practiced separate from the actual throw.
-You'll use simple exercises or drills to develop your ability to perform key movements with commitment and without hesitation.
+You'll use simple exercises or drills to develop an ability to perform key movements safely, with commitment and without hesitation.